Monday, April 6, 2026

 Easy `e`

-When I see Euler's constant (lil' e as my professor called it), I think of compounding interest.
-The compounding interest formula is as follows:
+When I see Euler's number (lil' e as my professor called it), I think of compound interest.
+The compound interest formula is as follows:

 `A=P(1+(r/n))^nt`